oblador/react-native-vector-icons/packages/fontawesome6-pro/README.md

 You need your FontAwesome npm token which can be obtained by logging into your account and then access the `Services` tab.

-Run `npm run fa6-upgrade` and enter the token when asked to in order to upgrade to the Pro version.
-It will install the fonts in your repo in the `rnvi-fonts` directory but the folder can be customized by setting it when executing the command: `npm run fa6-upgrade [destination]`.
+Run `npx fa-upgrade6` and enter the token when asked to in order to upgrade to the Pro version.
+It will install the fonts in your repo in the `rnvi-fonts` directory but the folder can be customized by setting it when executing the command: `npx fa-upgrade6 [destination]`.

 ### Manually